Definite breast cancer risks

 Breast disease that is not growing and where the cells are not dividing is called non proliferative and does not usually increase the risk of breast cancer.
 But if you have a strong family history of breast cancer it may increase the risk by a small amount.

-Breast lumps with an overgrowth of cells (proliferation) but without abnormal (atypical) cells double the risk of breast cancer compared to the average risk.
+Breast lumps with an overgrowth of cells (proliferation) but without abnormal (atypical) cells increase the risk of breast cancer compared to the average risk.

 About 1 in 20 breast lumps (5%) show atypical hyperplasia.
 This means the cells are not cancer, but are growing abnormally.
-Atypical hyperplasia increases your risk of breast cancer by more than 4 times the average.
+Atypical hyperplasia increases your risk of breast cancer by about 3 times the average.
 Atypical hyperplasia is uncommon and if you haven't been told that your breast lump showed these changes, it probably didn't.
 But if you are worried, you can ask your doctor to check the biopsy result and let you know.

 You should always get breast lumps checked out immediately to make sure they are not cancer.